Aref-Akminasi/aws-developer-associate/Lambda.md

 - Steps to shift traffic
   1. Create an alias with the **routing-config** parameter
   2. Update the alias with the **routing-config** parameter
+- Aliases can be used to return to an older version: If you need to roll back to a previous version, you can simply update the alias to point to the desired version.
+This method is straightforward and has minimal operational overhead compared to other solutions.

 ## Lambda - Test Events